gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and now they were caught with nowhere to run as the three bots closed in.

-"Get into those trees!" she ordered Bluster and Bravo.
+"Head for those trees!" she yelled, pointing.
 They wouldn't stop the bots,
 or even slow them down for more than a few seconds, but it was all she could think of.

 *Zzzrrr!*
-The sawbot swung its whizzing arm at them, trying to drive them back into the open.
+The sawbot waved its whizzing arm at them, trying to drive them back into the open.
 Bravo pulled a clump of mud out of the ground and threw it at the bot.
 It splatted uselessly on its rust-stained torso.